Sten-Ove Ramberg

-Sten-Ove Ramberg (born 20 November 1955), also known as Putte Ramberg, is a Swedish retired footballer.
+Sten-Ove Wilhelm "Putte" Ramberg (born 20 November 1955) is a Swedish former footballer who played as a midfielder.
 He made 250 league appearances for Hammarby IF and scored 14 goals.
 He also made 27 appearances for the Swedish national side, scoring three times.

+Playing career

 Being known as a technically gifted central midfielder, he started his career at IF Brommapojkarna in the lower divisions.
 Later he went on to play eleven years in Allsvenskan for Hammarby.
+He made 250 league appearances for Hammarby IF and scored 14 goals.
+Ramberg also made 27 appearances for the Swedish national side, scoring three times.